 No Mascara or Makeup

 Along with mascara, it's suggested not to use any makeup products near the eye area.
 When it comes to oil-based cosmetics, such as foundations, concealers, or gel eyeliners, these products should be avoided at all costs.
 Instead, your clientele can opt for oil-free and water-based makeup, as not to damage the lash extensions.

 And the last critical step every client should know about - is to have regular touch-ups and appointments.
-Even the highest quality lash extensions can only last about 6 to 8 weeks before needing touch-ups.
+Even the highest quality lash extensions can only last about 4 to 6 weeks before needing a fill.